This information explains what to expect on the day your friend or family member is having surgery at Memorial Sloan Kettering’s (MSK) main hospital.

 - If any PACU patient needs special nursing attention, we may ask you to leave or to delay your visit.

 We will give you a card with the PACU phone number.
-Please appoint one person to call for updates.Back to top
+Please choose one person to call for updates.Back to top